What Happened When I Went On A Staycation — With No Electricity & Wifi

 Advertisement

-From the Instagrams included in the story, you can probably tell that I wasn't able to completely give up on my tech-obsessed ways: Yes, I did bring my camera with me and tucked away an external phone battery just in case.
+From the Instagrams included in the story, you can probably tell that I haven't completely given up on my tech-obsessed ways: Yes, I did bring my camera with me and tucked away an external phone battery just in case.
 And, I still couldn't resist troubling a staff member to help me take a few photos.
-(It'd be a shame to leave without documenting this lovely place, amirite?)
-But, the point was, with no wifi or reception, I didn't obsessed with when those photos would go social media.
+(It'd be a shame to leave without document this lovely place, amirite?)
+But, the point was, with no wifi or reception, I didn't obsessed with when these photos will go social media.
 I took the photos, but I didn't live online in real time: I could simply put down my phone and go on a stroll as soon as I got the shot, instead of immediately devising the perfect caption or hashtag.
 It was nice to still do my thing — just on a slight delay.
 Knowing that I can always detach from my online obsession is an empowering feeling.

 My evening without electricity and wifi wrapped up with an impromptu stargazing session on the wooden bench, a total luxury for someone living in a city.
 There was no better place to do some self reflection and make plans for the future — something that I've never manage to do on other staycations without my phone screen lighting up every few seconds.